Paying levies if you own or drive a vehicle

 - there’s a strong link between engine size and the cost of an injury.

-Current levies collected from motorcycles make up 28% of the levies collected to cover the cost of motorcycle injuries.
+Current levies collected from motorcycles make up 33% of the cost of motorcycle injuries.
 Other Motor Vehicle owners cover the rest.

 We use motorcycle crash data from the Ministry of Transport.